stillonearth/CheckersOnBevy/README.md

 - 🕵️ Training an AI agent to play Checkers Ugolki Game with PyTorch
 - 🌆 Deploying trained model to Rust environment

-### Technical Formulation of Problem
+### 👩‍💻 Technical Formulation of Problem

 - 🦀Set up Rust development environment
 - 🐍 Set up Python development environment with PyTorch 1.10+ (CUDA support is desirable)

 ---

-## 1. Making 🏁 Checkers Game with 🕊 Bevy and 🦀 Rust
+## 1. 🏗️ Building 🏁 Checkers Game with 🕊 Bevy and 🦀 Rust

 On high-level project is structured with [workspace](https://doc.rust-lang.org/cargo/reference/manifest.html#the-workspace-field) feature of Cargo.toml.